andrew/ultimate-awesome/README.md

 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [awesome-stablecoins](https://github.com/sdtsui/awesome-stablecoins) - Curated list of stable cryptocurrency resources and projects.
 - [awesome-backstage](https://github.com/shano/awesome-backstage) - 📋 A curated list of awesome Backstage resources!.
+- [osint-notes](https://github.com/teal33t/osint-notes) - Another Comprehensive Collection of OSINT Tools and Notes.
 - [awesome-diagrams](https://github.com/terrastruct/awesome-diagrams) - A collection of software architecture diagrams.
 - [awesome-llm4tr](https://github.com/tongnie/awesome-llm4tr) - Exploring the Roles of Large Language Models in Reshaping Transportation Systems: A Survey, Framework, and Roadmap.
-- [awesome-Marketing-Analytics](https://github.com/vkoul/awesome-Marketing-Analytics) - :rotating_light: Resources :briefcase: to learn/practice :dart: Marketing analytics :chart: :rotating_light:.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-minecraft-bedrock](https://github.com/CAIMEOX/awesome-minecraft-bedrock) - A curated list of awesome Minecraft Bedrock plugin, tool and software.
 - [awesome-lane-detection](https://github.com/charmve/awesome-lane-detection) - A paper list with code of lane detection.